lvgl/lvgl/docs/details/base-widget/coord.rst

 LVGL comes with two very powerful layouts:

-* Flexbox: arrange objects into rows or columns, with support for wrapping and expanding items.
+* Flexbox: arrange Widgets into rows or columns, with support for wrapping and expanding items.
-* Grid: arrange objects into fixed positions in 2D table.
+* Grid: arrange Widgets into fixed positions in 2D table.

 Both are heavily inspired by the CSS layouts with the same name.
 Layouts are described in detail in their own section of documentation.